faskowit/multiAtlasTT/README.md

 # multiAtlasTT (Beta)
 _Multi-Atlas Transfer Tools for Neuroimaging (maTT)_

-Given a completed FreeSurfer _recon-all_ directory, these scripts can transfer an atlas (.annot file; also called a 'parcellation') in fsaverage space to subject space, in both volume (nifti) and surface (.annot) format.
-Therefore, using these tools one can obtain multiple parcellations in the subject space (in addition to the Desikan-Killiany and Destrieux parcellations that recon-all usually constructs<sup>1</sup>).
+Given a completed FreeSurfer _recon-all_ directory, these scripts can transfer an atlas (.annot file; also called a 'parcellation') in fsaverage space to _**subject space**_, in both volume (nifti) and surface (.annot) format.
+Therefore, using these tools one can obtain multiple parcellations in the subject space<sup>5</sup> (in addition to the Desikan-Killiany and Destrieux parcellations that recon-all usually constructs<sup>1</sup>).
 The major part of the label transfer script was adapted from scripts written by the [CJNeuroLab](https://cjneurolab.org/2016/11/22/hcp-mmp1-0-volumetric-nifti-masks-in-native-structural-space/).
 The goal of these tools is to make fitting multiple atlases a piece of cake.
 Have fun!

 This project is in *beta*; work is ongoing.
 Please feel free to comment via issue/pull request.